secure-systems-lab/code-style-guidelines/git-github-introduction.md

 ## Clone a Git Repository

-The **git clone** command creates a local copy of a remotely hosted Github repository.
-So far, the **repy_v2** repository has only been copied and saved to the user's Github home page.
+The **git clone** command creates a local copy of a remotely hosted GitHub repository.
+So far, the **repy_v2** repository has only been copied and saved to the user's GitHub home page.
 In the following example, the **repy_v2** `SeattleTestbed` repository is cloned to the user's local Git repository.

 ```
 $ git clone https://github.com/john-smith/repy_v2